grafana/faro-javascript-bundler-plugins/README.md

 ## CLI for Sourcemap Uploads

-In addition to the bundler plugins, this repository also provides a CLI tool for uploading sourcemaps to the Faro source map API.
-This is useful if you want to separate the build process from the sourcemap upload process, or if you want to upload sourcemaps from a CI/CD pipeline.
+In addition to the bundler plugins, this repository also provides a CLI tool for uploading source maps to the Faro source map API.
+This is useful if you want to separate the build process from the source map upload process, or if you want to upload source maps from a CI/CD pipeline.

 The CLI uses cURL under the hood to make HTTP requests, which means cURL must be installed on your system.
-It also provides options for gzipping the payload to reduce upload sizes, which is especially useful for large sourcemap files.
-The CLI automatically handles the 30MB uncompressed file size limit of the Faro API by processing files in a streaming fashion, accumulating files until reaching the 30MB limit before uploading each batch - the same approach used by the bundler plugins.
-It also provides clear warnings for oversized files and skips files that exceed the limit.
+It also provides options for gzipping the payload to reduce upload sizes, which is especially useful for large source map files.

 ### Installation